-As we can see in this example, the possibility for the users of our method to provoke unexpected behavior of the method is negligible, because we force them to use specific values which to be used as arguments, namely constants of enumerated CoffeeSize type.
-This is one of the advantages of constants, which are declared in enumeration types to constants declared in any class.
+The users of our method can no longer cause unexpected behavior, because they have to use specific arguments, namely the constants of the enumerated CoffeeSize type.
+This is one of the advantages of constants which are declared in enumeration types, as compared to constants declared in a class.